You must be able to surf in paradise… and surfing Bora Bora has got you covered!

 During Captain Cook’s 3rd voyage in 1769, Joseph Banks remarked how impressed he was with the skill with which Tahitians were able to surf the breaks around the island.
 This is the first ever recording of the sport of surfing – it’s an interesting insight into Tahiti’s place in the history of surfing & one has to wonder if Banks actually made it out to Teahupoo!

-There are 2 spots on Bora Bora to surf – Teavanui Pass & a right off the reef out behind Motu Pitiaau.
+There are 2 prime spots for surfing Bora Bora – Teavanui Pass & a right off the reef out behind Motu Pitiaau.
 They play to different weather conditions opening up an extended surf season of sorts.
 We jumped in the boat with Raimanu & headed off in search of the perfect break.

 The best known, most regular & easiest to reach is the left off Teavanui Pass.
 It’s a great setting overlooking Motu Tapu & Mt Otemanu on one side & the Pearl Beach Resort on the other: